-Only one in three Americans (36 percent) can actually pass a multiple choice test consisting of items taken from the U.S. citizenship test.
+Only four in ten Americans (40 percent) can actually pass a multiple choice test consisting of items taken from the U.S. citizenship test.
 This poll shows that traditional methods of teaching American history—memorization of dates, names and events—have not been effective.

 The Woodrow Wilson Foundation has announced a new program initiative designed to change the way in which history is taught and learned.